.

 When using Motion Console with multiple controller systems, make sure you know exactly which physical controller is associated with which device index.
 Be sure to always verify controller-to-device index relationships before commanding any motion.

-The Controller Summary window lists Controller attributes in four tab pages: Actions, Config, Version, and Stats.
+The Controller Summary window lists Controller attributes in the tab pages: Actions, Config, Version, Stats, and Recorders.

 Configuration Attributes: "Action" Tab Page